fmo/monolithic-architecture/README.md

 # Data Consistency In Monolith

 * Transactions are taking care of data consistency in a Monolith.
-If you have a transaction is failing then whole process will be rolledback so there wont be not consistent data.
+If you have a transaction is failing then whole process will be rolledback so there won't be not consistent data.

 # Scale Cube and Microservices